momentum-projects/group--questionbox/README.md

     - A user can delete their own question.
 - Authenticated users can post an answer a question.
 - Authenticated users can mark an answer to their own question as "accepted".
 This should be indicated in the UI somehow.
-- Authenticated users have a profile page that lists all their own questions and answers.
+- Authenticated users have a profile page that lists all of their own questions and answers.
+- The application implements client-side routing.
+- The application is styled using a CSS library/framework.
-- Deployed to Netlify
+- The application is deployed to Netlify and runs in production without errors.

-#### Using React Router
+#### Routing

 Front-end routes are independent of back-end URLS.
 You can design the routes that make sense for your front-end application.